-This summary covers the years 2017 and 2018 on a consolidated basis.
+This summary covers the year 2020.

 2. Summary of assessment

 An explanation of the relative importance the firm gave to the execution factors

 According to EP's Order Execution Policy, mainly the following factors are considered when executing orders:

 - costs, including EP's own commissions and the costs for executing the order

 - operational risk

 - price

 - speed

 - availability and efficiency of electronic order routing

 - likelihood of execution and settlement

 - size

 - the nature of the trade and other considerations, and

 - the client's specific instructions.